ptpavankumar/service-template/readme.md

+NOTES:
+1. This solution uses simple mount technique to play with express routes.
+For a comprehensive solution checkout https://github.com/ptpavankumar/service-template-with-db
-NOTE: Never place any file that in migrations folder that should not be executed
+2. Never place any file that in migrations folder that should not be executed

 // Database setup commands